DevNambi/blog-drafts/480 - Minorities in Technology.md

 "Later we realized the 3 hardest problems in computer science were actually imposter syndrome, checking your privilege, and Dunning–Kruger." - https://twitter.com/marcprecipice/status/394625118564909057

+"You know, I see tons of tech companies w/ kegerators, foozball tables and video game consoles.
+How many have I seen that offer daycare?
+Zero"

 ### Resources, Links